Byro Station: History

 The area was opened up in 1877 when stock were first introduced into the Upper Murchison.
 Mr J. R. O'Grady of Milly Milly Station and the prospector G. Woodley took stock to the area and explored the Wooramel River with O'Grady, who took up Byro Plains Station before later selling to the Nairn brothers.

 Walter Nairn used to travel about the Murchison with his father, James Nairn.
 Together they selected Mount Jonbert Station, which was later renamed as Byro station around 1882.
 Walter settled in the area and remained there for 31 years before moving to Popanyinning.

 Gold was discovered on Byro Plain in 1890, by a prospector name Fredred who found some "splendid" specimens.

 James Nairn joined his father, Walter J. Nairn, and his brother Edward, at the station to help with its management while in his early 20s in 1897.

-The Nairn brothers sold 1,500 wethers and 150 bullocks from the station in 1908 to Mr. G. J. Gooch.
+The Nairn brothers sold 1,500 sheep wethers and 150 bullocks from the station in 1908 to Mr. G. J. Gooch.

 Edward Nairn was appointed as a justice of the peace of the Gascoyne magisterial district in 1911 while living at Byro.

 By 1912, the station was expecting to shear 20,000 sheep using all eight stands in the shearing shed.

 W. J. Nairn sold Byro to the Darlot brothers in 1913.
 The Darlots had previously owned Beringarra Station, which they had bought in 1881.
 The Darlot brothers had also acquired nearby Billabalong Station.
 The Darlots intended to make many improvements and use Byro for breeding and Billabalong as a depot.